-- I. If a student's academic performance does not meet the institutional requirements for continuing enrollment, the student may be dismissed from enrollment in the M.D. program.
+- I. If a student's academic/professionalism performance does not meet the institutional requirements for continuing enrollment, the student may be dismissed from enrollment in the M.D. program.
 The student will be notified as soon as possible once this decision has been made. - II.
 A student will be sponsored by the University of Central Florida College of Medicine for USMLE Step 1 and 2 for a maximum of three times each under ordinary circumstances.
-Following a third failure on USMLE Step 1, the student will be dismissed from the M.D.
+Following a third failure on USMLE Step 1 or Step 2CK, the student will be dismissed from the M.D.
 Program. - III.
 A student may be dismissed from the M.D.
-Program if his/her professional behavior and ethics are not in keeping with the standards of the college or when the student's presence in the medical school is considered detrimental to patients, the student in question or others in the College of Medicine community. - IV.
+Program if his/her professional behavior or medical ethics are not in keeping with the standards of the college or when the student's presence in the medical school is detrimental to the safety of patients, the student in question, or others in the College of Medicine community.

+IV.
 If there is a recommendation that the student be dismissed, the student may appeal in writing within 10 business days of the date the original written decision was received by the student (more details are provided in the SEPC APPEALS PROCESS section).